Deathstroke7/Nsit-App/README.md

 ﻿NSIT APP
 ==========

 NSIT App is an application developed for my college Netaji Subhas Institute of Technology.
-The Working application can be downloaded from the following link :-
+The application can be downloaded from the following link :-

-[Link to Play Store][2]
+[Play Store Link][2]

 Please drop a mail at ans_hul_1994@yahoo.co.in if you want to contribute to the project or are facing any difficulty in trying to run the project.